oozkaya/42_boot2root/writeup2.md

 - An unprivileged local user could use this flaw to gain write access to otherwise read-only memory mappings and thus increase their privileges on the system.
 - This flaw allows an attacker with a local system account to modify on-disk binaries, bypassing the standard permission mechanisms that would prevent modification without an appropriate permission set.

-### Exploit: Pokemon exploit of the dirtycow vulnerability
+### Exploit: Generates a new password hash on the fly and modifies /etc/passwd

 | Link                                                                | Usage   | Description            | Family          |
 | ------------------------------------------------------------------- | ------- | ---------------------- | --------------- |